5G Interfaces Explained

 NG interface

-The NG interface is the access-to-core boundary in 5G.
-It is split into NG-C toward the AMF and NG-U toward the UPF.
+The NG interface is the interface between the NG-RAN and the 5G Core.
+In practical terms, it is split into NG-C toward the AMF and NG-U toward the UPF.

 Open the NG interface deep dive for the full control and user-plane view.